MiddleSchoolStudent/BotBrowser/README.md

 ## What is BotBrowser?

 BotBrowser is a cross-platform automation tool that redefines web automation.
-By modifying Chromium's native C++ source code, it achieves true undetectable automation beyond the limitations of CDP-based ([Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)) solutions.
+By modifying Chromium's C++ source code, it achieves true undetectable automation beyond the limitations of CDP-based ([Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)) solutions.

 ## Simplified Management